fpdf-easytable/simple_unit_test/README.md

 use_namespace

-	string of semi-colon separated namespaces needed as in the definition of the class class_name
+    string of semi-colon separated namespaces needed as in the definition of the class class_name.
+    Foe example if in the definition of the dummy you are using an object from a particular class.

 *Example*